-    We are searching for Ambassadors for Innovation to support this initiative.
+In order to fund more of the ground-breaking ideas that desperately needs funding, we are searching for Ambassadors for Innovation to support this initiative.
 Ambassadors will be people who can commit to donating a gift of £2,500 per year to the Innovation Fund over a three-year period.

 If you would like further details on The Innovation Fund or becoming an Ambassador for Innovation please email Jane Ferguson.